-Our recent successful models in Blackpool.
-Bristol, Manchester and Norfolk rely on commissioning a local ‘champion’ to get teachers from local schools involved in teaching Classics.
+Recent successful models for Regional Classics Networks include Blackpool, Bristol, and Leicester.
+They act as a local ‘champion’ to get teachers from local schools involved in teaching Classics.
 This infrastructure is vital for Classics to effectively take hold in state schools.
-Classics for All acts as a partner to provide training funds for schools where appropriate, and to help these hubs make links with other potential funders or teaching resources.
+Classics for All acts as a partner to provide training funds for schools where appropriate, and to help these networks make links with other potential funders or teaching resources.

-We begin 2018 by further developing two major initiatives for our grant giving: increasing the number of primary schools we reach, and expanding the number of schools teaching Ancient Greek in schools across the UK.
+We begin 2019 by building on the success of two major initiatives for our grant giving: increasing the number of primary schools we reach, and expanding the number of schools teaching Ancient Greek in schools across the UK.
 These programmes received substantial multi-year funding in early 2017 from The Polonsky Foundation (£60k) and the A. G. Leventis Foundation (£90k) respectively and have already surpassed original targets for the number of schools reached during 2017 and 2018.

 Classics for All is working to create a step change in the funding available for classics in UK state schools.
 In order to do this we need to increase our ranks of supporters to match the increased demand from schools.